orion-services/users/docs/usecases/delete/delete.md

 ---
 layout: default
-title: Delete
+title: Delete user
 parent: Use Cases
-nav_order: 2
+nav_order: 5
 ---

-# Delete User

 ## Normal flow

 * A client sends a e-mail.
 * The service validates the input data and verifies if the users exists in the system.
 * If the users exists, delete the user.

 # Technical specifications

-## HTTP endpoints
+## HTTP(S) endpoints

 * /api/users/delete
-    * Method: DELETE
+    * HTTP method: DELETE
-    * Consume: application/x-www-form-urlencoded
+    * Consumes: application/x-www-form-urlencoded
     * Produces: application/json
     * Examples: